Coming, June 2025

-Recorded on the combined Utopa Baroque Organ and Sauer Organ at the Orgelpark in Amsterdam, in this album I utilize the cutting-edge Sinua action and interface system to explore this hyperorgan’s unique affordances for expressive key touch controlling spectral dynamics and distortion.
+Recorded on the combined Utopa Baroque Organ and Sauer Organ at the Orgelpark in Amsterdam, in this album I utilize the cutting-edge Sinua organ action and interface system to explore this hyperorgan’s unique affordances of expressive key touch for controlling spectral dynamics and distortion.
 This album’s approach to extemporization is modeled after the artistic and collaborative processes of John Coltrane and his quartet, from his late bebop through modal and free jazz periods.

 The most comprehensive single recording ever produced of contemporary American organ music, ORGANON NOVUS is a three-disc anthology featuring twenty-five works by major American non-organist composers from the past twenty-five years, including twenty world premiere recordings.
 ORGANON NOVUS was awarded a New Music USA Project grant and a Recording Grant from the Aaron Copland Fund for Music, the first organ recording to be awarded either of these highly coveted national grants.
 Recorded on the historic E. M. Skinner organ in Rockefeller Chapel at the University of Chicago.